htruong/ezpi4me/README.md

 Thanks
 --

-- Code: me-cleaner, Coreboot and the Chromebook gangs.
+- Code & knowledge: me-cleaner, Coreboot and the /r/chrultrabook people.

 - My personal thanks to Dr. Don Bindner, bunnie, vnhacker for advice and support.